OpenCTI-Platform/docs/docs/administration/authorized-members.md

     Platform segregation by organization is available under the "OpenCTI Enterprise Edition" license.
 Please read the [dedicated page](enterprise.md) to have all the information.

-Eabling restriction to access to the below containers is under Entreprise edition.
-But enabling it on dahboard not investigations is not.
+Enabling restriction to access to the below containers is under Entreprise edition.
+But enabling it on dahboard and investigations is not.

 For certain container **Reports**, **Groupings**, **Incident Response**, **Case RFI**, and **Case RFT** when segregation by organization is enabled and the container is shared with an organization, it is possible to define authorized members to further restrict access to these members who do not belong to the organization.